-The minor will provide interested students with an overview of key concepts and methods used by economists to analyze problems associated with human use and misuse of natural resources and the environment and to evaluate policy options for better management of these resources for current and future generations.
+The minor will provide an overview of key concepts and methods used by economists to analyze problems associated with human use and misuse of natural resources and the environment and to evaluate policy options for better management of these resources for current and future generations.

+Students must earn a grade of “C” (2.0) or higher in each individual course listed above.
 Students must earn a combined grade point average of 2.5 or higher for all courses listed above.
-This minor is not open to Resource Economics majors who are concentrating in Environmental Economics and Policy.
+This minor is not open to Applied and Resource Economics majors who are concentrating in Environmental Economics and Policy.

 The minor is offered by the Department of Agricultural and Resource Economics.